 ABSTRACT

 This research was conducted to evaluate and compare seasonal variations in physicochemical properties of soils in the mangrove and rainforest vegetation types in Port Harcourt, Rivers State, Nigeria.
-Samples of top soil (0-15cm) and subsoil (15-30cm) were collected to determine soil physicochemical properties during the dry and rainy seasons, and soil analysis was done using standard methods.
-Results on soil physical properties showed that soils in the rainforest vegetation had higher bulk densities (1.42-1.53gcm-3) and saturated hydraulic conductivity (15.88-22.30cmh-1), during the seasons than the mangrove vegetation (0.56-0.94gcm-3) and (10.51-18.37cmh-1), while total porosity values were higher at the mangrove vegetation (46.7-58.2%) than in the rainforest (28.3-45.7%).
+Samples of top soil (0-15cm) and subsoil (15-30cm) were collected to determine soil physicochemical properties during the dry and rainy seasons, and soil analysis was carried out using standard methods.
+Results on soil physical properties showed that soils in the rainforest vegetation had higher bulk densities (1.42-1.53gcm-3) and saturated hydraulic conductivity (15.88-22.30cmh-1), during the seasons than the mangrove vegetation (0.56-0.94gcm-3) and (10.51-18.37cmh-1), while total porosity values were higher for the mangrove vegetation (46.7-58.2%) than in the rainforest (28.3-45.7%).
 Soil chemical properties were generally higher in top soils than in the sub soils except for available phosphorus which had higher levels in the sub soil than at the top soil.
-Soils in the mangrove vegetation were strongly acidic (pH = 3.1), while soils in the rainforest vegetation were slightly acidic (pH = 5.0).
+Soils in the mangrove vegetation were strongly acidic (pH 3.1), while soils in the rainforest vegetation were slightly acidic (pH 5.0).
 The mangrove soils had higher organic carbon (5.0-7.5%), total nitrogen (0.3-0.6%), available phosphorus (47.1-80.2mg/kg), calcium (11.3-21.1cmol/kg) and magnesium (4.0-8.6cmol/kg), than the soils in the rainforest vegetation with ranges of (0.40.9%), (0.1-0.3%), (15.5-51.6mg/kg), (2.4-4.2cmol/kg), (1.0-2.0cmol/kg) respectively.
 Mean organic carbon value increased from 0.8% before cultivation, to 1.0% after cultivation of cowpea; and levels were higher in rainy season (1.1%) than in dry season (0.8), while total nitrogen had mean value of 0.3% before and after cultivation, among others.
-Seasonal variations and cowpea cultivation has a significant effect on soil physiochemical properties.
+Seasonal variations and cowpea cultivation had a significant effect on soil physiochemical properties.

-Keywords: Chemical Properties, Physical Properties, Vegetation Types, Soil
+Keywords: Chemical Properties, Physical Properties, Vegetation Types, Season, Cowpea, Mangrove, Rainforest

 INTRODUCTION

-Soil is a dynamic, complex matrix that is an integral part of the terrestrial ecosystem; it is a vital resource for agricultural production and food security as well as the maintenance of the majority of life processes (Shahane & Shivay, 2021).
-Most significantly, soil is necessary for plant cultivation that are used as food for both humans and animals (Odelade & Babalola, 2019; Silver et al., 2021), as it stores and provide nutrients to plants so they can grow to their full potential (Furey & Tillman, 2021).
+Soil is a dynamic, complex matrix that is an integral part of the terrestrial ecosystem; a vital resource for agricultural production and food security as well as the maintenance of the majority of life processes (Shahane and Shivay, 2021).
+It is indispensable for the cultivation of plants for food for both humans and animals (Odelade and Babalola, 2019; Silver et al., 2021), since it serves as a store for plants nutrients.
+When properly managed can enhance optimal growth and yield of crops(Furey and Tillman, 2021).

-The atmospheric and climatic systems are closely related to soils, and changes in the climate have an impact on the characteristics and functions of soils (Nengi-Benwari et al., 2021).
-According to Meghana et al. (2015), global precipitation patterns are impacted by climate change, which changes the distribution and quantity of precipitation received in many places over the course of an ordinary year.
-As posited by Umeri et al. (2017), food security depends on soils, and climate change may jeopardize food security by altering the characteristics and functions of soils.
-In order to minimize excessive losses in agricultural productivity due to seasonal climatic variations such as heavy rainfall and drought; there is need to monitor physical and chemical qualities of the soil as it has a direct impact on soil health and subsequent crop yields (Meghana et al., 2015).
+It is on record that changes in the climatic variables have an impact on soil properties and plants (Nengi-Benwari et al., 2021).
+Other than the temperature and other climatic variables, the unpredictable spacio- temporal precipitation patterns according to Meghana et al. (2015), are responsible for alterations in soil properties.
+As posited by Umeri et al. (2017), food security depends on soils, and climate change may jeopardize food security by altering the biological and physico- chemical properties of soils.
+In order to minimize excessive losses in agricultural productivity due to seasonal variations in rainfall duration and intensity, prolonged dry spell or even drought; there is need to monitor physical and chemical qualities of the soil because it has a direct impact on soil health and subsequent crop yields (Meghana et.al., 2015) .